Skip to main content

 What to Include in Your Sponsorship Agreement (UK)

-A well-drafted Sponsorship Agreement for use in England and Wales should contain a number of key provisions that together protect both the Sponsor and the Sponsored Party and ensure that the commercial objectives of the sponsorship are clearly defined and legally enforceable.
+A well-drafted Sponsorship Agreement for use in England and Wales should contain a number of key provisions that together protect both the Sponsor and the Sponsored Party and confirm that the commercial objectives of the sponsorship are clearly defined and legally enforceable.

 The description of the event or activity is the foundation of the agreement: it must clearly identify what is being sponsored, including the name, nature, date, and location of the event or activity.
 Vague descriptions create uncertainty about the scope of the agreement and can lead to disputes if the event changes significantly from what was anticipated.